DynamoDS/librarie.js/README.md

 #### Event 'searchTextUpdated'

 This event is raised when user starts typing on the search bar, and the display mode of SearchView is `list`.
-In this event, it should call a search algorithm from some other components, and return a list of [searchItems](./docs/v0.0.1/search-items.md) in JSON format to the caller.
+In this event, it should call a search algorithm from some other components, and return a list of [Search Result Items](./docs/v0.0.1/search-items.md) in JSON format to the caller.

 - `searchText`: This is the value of state `searchText` in `SearchView` component, which is a string value that user has entered in the search bar.